Baroda State: Early history

 Baroda derives its native name Vadodara from the Sanskrit word vatodara, meaning 'in the heart of the Banyan (Vata) tree.
 It also has another name, Virakshetra or Virawati (land of warriors), mentioned alongside Vadodara by the 17th century Gujarati poet Premanand Bhatt, native to the city.
 Its name has been mentioned as Brodera by early English travellers and merchants, from which its later name Baroda was derived.
 Geographically it comprised several disjointed tracts of land, measuring over 1000 square miles, spread across the present Gujarat state; these were subdivided into four prant (states), namely Kadi, Baroda, Navsari and Amreli, which included coastal portions of the state, in the Okhamadal region near Dwarka and Kodinar near Diu.

 The Marathas first attacked Gujarat in 1705.
 By 1712, a Maratha leader Khande Rao Dabhade grew powerful in the region and when he returned to Satara in 1716, he was made the senapati (commander in chief).
-Thereafter during the "Battle of Balapur" in 1721, one of his officers, Damaji Gaekwad was awarded the title Shamsher Bahadur or Distinguished Swordsman.
+Thereafter, during the "Battle of Balapur" in 1721, one of his officers, Damaji Gaekwad, was awarded the title Shamsher Bahadur or Distinguished Swordsman.
 Damaji died in 1721 and was succeeded by his nephew Pilajirao.

-Thus the Baroda State was founded in 1721, when the Maratha general Pilaji Gaekwad conquered Songadh from the Mughals.
-Before this Pilajirao was appointed as general to collect revenues from Gujarat by the Peshwa, the Prime Minister of the Maratha Empire, who had taken over the region north and south of Surat from the Mughals to established the Sarkar of Surat.
+Thus, the Baroda State was founded in 1721 when the Maratha general Pilaji Gaekwad conquered Songadh from the Mughals.
+Preceding this, Pilajirao was appointed as general by the Peshwa, the Prime Minister of the Maratha Empire, to collect revenues from Gujarat; the latter had captured the region north and south of Surat from the Mughals to established the Sarkar of Surat.
 Songadh remained the headquarters of the "House of Gaekwad" until 1866.
 After the Second Anglo-Maratha War (1803–1805), the East India Company wrested control of much of Gujarat from the Marathas.
-However, the Gaekwads of Baroda (Vadodara) acknowledged British suzerainty and control of the state's external affairs in return for retaining internal autonomy.
+However, the Gaekwads of Baroda (Vadodara) acknowledged British suzerainty and control of the state's external affairs in return for retaining nominal internal autonomy.